 As a health care navigator and community health worker, Jackie understands firsthand how affordability plays a major role in accessing healthcare.
 Families should not have to decide between a meal on their table or seeing a healthcare provider.
 Jackie will fight for Oregonians to have healthcare that is affordable and accessible and that does not require us to go into debt or to drive an entire day to seek health services.

 As a mother with children in the K-12 public school system, Jackie is concerned about the quality of education our children receive.
 Jackie will fight for more funding for our underfunded schools.
-She is committed to exploring affordable daycare and preschool options that enable working families to work and provide a living and working wage that is fair to childcare providers.
+She is committed to exploring affordable daycare and preschool options and expand family medical leave that enable working families to work and provide a living and working wage that is fair to childcare providers.
 She will advocate for diverse high school exploration programs to ensure graduating high school seniors have a well-rounded education and to ensure community colleges and universities are accessible and affordable to anyone to pursue a college education.

 Housing and Homelessness

 Jackie believes everyone deserves to have a safe place to call home.
 She knows that our community is struggling to make rent and mortgage payments.
 Jackie believes that everyone deserves a safe place to call home.
 She is a fierce advocate for our unsheltered communities and believes that evidence based programs must be implemented.
 As a community leader, Jackie has advocated for resources for the hardest hit communities in Oregon.
 In Salem, she will continue to fight for emergency relief to keep people in their homes, resources and medical care for people experiencing homelessness, and investment in programs to address the rising costs of rent and exploring opportunities for all Oregonians to become first time homebuyers.